 If your infant or young child has frequent ear infections, ask your pediatrician for a referral to an immunologist and ear, nose, and throat specialist.

-It is critical that attention is given to early markers that could help identify the vulnerable child who may have compromised immune systems, allowing parents and physicians to limit further environmental exposures while also tracking development.
+It is critical that attention is given to early markers that could help identify the vulnerable child who may have compromised immune systems, allowing parents and physicians to limit further environmental exposures while also tracking the development.
 Autism is a medically complex disorder; therefore, early recognition of both the developmental red flags and the associated medical complications could improve overall outcomes.

 This article was featured in Issue 53 – Working Toward The Future